benkitia/personal-site/content/writings/three-things-that-have-made-me-considerably-happier.md

     - stoicism
 date: 2022-04-07T23:59:04-05:00
 draft: false
+former: "Three things that have made me considerably happier"
 ---

 As I presently write, I feel happier (whatever that means) and more sentient than ever.
 The three concrete ideas I write about below, from lowest to highest level, contribute to this sense of contentedness.